Sharing the sentence: Separation takes toll on incarcerated moms and their kids

 Maintaining the maternal bond can reduce "the traumatic effects of parental incarceration for those children and their families,” Fedock explained.
 “Every constraint on the parent constrains the parenting relationship.”

-Nyia Pritchett said she was unable to visit her mother, Latonyia Dextra, without Reunification Ride.
+Nyia Pritchett says she was unable to visit her mother, Latonyia Dextra, without Reunification Ride.
 Before the trip, the 27-year-old had not seen Dextra in person for three years.

 Pritchett, who lives an hour outside of Chicago, awoke at 4 a.m. to catch the bus.

-“It’s worth it,” she said.
+“It’s worth it,” she says.
 “So much time my mom has missed out of our lives.
 The little times like this mean a lot.”

 Dextra is serving a 28-year sentence and has been imprisoned since Pritchett was a child.
-During the visit, she braided Pritchett's vibrant red curls into a crown.
+During the visit, she braids Pritchett's vibrant red curls into a crown.

-Pritchett wept while recounting the time spent without her mother.
-Dextra held her and wiped away her tears.
+Pritchett weeps as she recounts the time spent without her mother.
+Dextra holds her and wipes away her tears.

-Dextra said her children give her hope and that “this program means a lot.”
+Dextra says her children give her hope and that “this program means a lot.”

 The Reunification Ride, formerly the recipient of public funds that dried up in 2015 during Illinois' two-year budget impasse, has been adopted by nonprofits that rely on crowdsourcing and volunteers to keep the program alive.
 Each trip costs about $3,000 to $3,500.